Nath19/3-musketeers/cash/README.md

 const ora = require('ora');
 const currencies = require('../lib/currencies.json');

-const {API} = require('./constants');
+/* We import the API of the constants.js file */ const {API} = require('./constants');

 const cash = async command => {
 	const {amount} = command;
 	const from = command.from.toUpperCase();
 	const to = command.to.filter(item => item !== from).map(item => item.toUpperCase());
+/* We add a loading constant which will generate the format of the ouput*/
 	console.log();
 	const loading = ora({
 		text: 'Converting...',